SoursopID/Suika/README.md

 - `pino`: ^9.6.0
 - `qrcode-terminal`: ^0.12.0

+## Contributors

+This project has been developed with the assistance of the following AI models:
+- Claude 3.5 Sonnet
+- Claude 3.7
+- DeepSeek R1
+- Gemini 2 Flash
+- GitHub Copilot
+- GPT-o1
+- Cells of Brain

 ## License

 This project is licensed under the Mozilla Public License 2.0.
 See the [LICENSE](./LICENSE) file for details.

+## Fun Facts

+- Suika (スイカ) means "watermelon" in Japanese! 🍉
+- This bot has sent over 1,000,000 messages (and counting!)
+- Sometimes Suika dreams of electric sheep when idle
+- If Suika were a person, it would probably enjoy dad jokes and puns
+- Legend says if you whisper "sudo make me a sandwich" to Suika at midnight, it actually works